-CLEARINGHOUSE FOR ABUSE AND NEGLECT OF THE ELDERLY, a public service unit housed in the Department of Consumer Studies, contains the nation's largest computerized collection of materials and resources related to elder abuse.
+Clearinghouse for Abuse and Neglect of the Elderly, a public service unit housed in the Department of Consumer Studies, contains the nation's largest computerized collection of materials and resources related to elder abuse.
 The Clearinghouse offers technical assistance to professional and community agencies and organizations delivering services to abused and neglected elders.
 Opportunities are available for undergraduate and graduate students to participate in the delivery of technical assistance, as well as to engage in interdisciplinary research.
 For further information, call (302) 831-8714 or (302) 831-3525.

-THE COLLEGE SCHOOL, located in Alison Hall (ALS), provides a school-year program for children, ages 6-14, with learning differences.
-The school provides individualized and innovative instruction for children who have previously had unsuccessful school experiences, with the goal of returning these students to more traditional educational environments within an average of 2-3 years.
+The College School, located in Alison Hall (ALS), provides a school-year program for children, ages 6-14, with learning differences.
+The school's curriculum provides individualized and innovative instruction for children who have previously had unsuccessful school experiences, with the goal of returning these students to more traditional educational environments within an average of 2-3 years.
 The school also serves as an observation, research, and clinical site for undergraduate and graduate students and faculty.
 For further information, call (302) 831-1097.

-THE LEGISLATIVE FELLOWS PROGRAM is a unique opportunity for qualified undergraduates and graduate students to work directly with members of the Delaware General Assembly.
-Fellows provide timely, nonpartisan research assistance on complex public policy issues while gaining a thorough knowledge of the legislative process that will be useful in a wide variety of careers.
-In addition, Fellows become acquainted with state and local elected officials, agency directors, business heads, and community leaders.
-Selected through a competitive process, Fellows work in Dover for twenty hours per week from January to June and earn a stipend comparable to a research assistantship.
-For more information contact Lisa Moreland at (302) 831-4955 or e-mail: lisamk@udel.edu.
+The Legislative Fellows Program is a unique opportunity for qualified undergraduates and graduate students to work directly with members of the Delaware General Assembly.
+Fellows provide timely, nonpartisan research assistance while gaining a thorough knowledge of the legislative process that will be useful in a wide variety of careers.
+In addition, Fellows become acquainted with leaders throughout the state including elected representatives, agency directors, municipal officials, business heads and community activists.
+Selected through a competitive process, Fellows work in Dover twenty hours per week from January thru June and earn a stipend comparable to a research assistantship.
+For more information contact Lisa Moreland at (302) 831-4955 or e-mail lisamk@udel.edu.

-PROFESSIONAL DEVELOPMENT SCHOOLS.
+Professional Development Schools.
 The Holmes Partnership, a national network of universities in partnership with schools, has initiated professional development schools to provide professional training in teacher education, much the way teaching hospitals serve medical education.
 The University of Delaware is working with several elementary and middle schools in the Christina and Milford School District.
 Some students complete their clinical requirements at these sites.